Commonwealth Railways CL class: Private ownership

-In November 1997, the CL class were sold to Australian Southern Railroad with Australian National's remaining freight operations.
-With the splitting up of the Australian Railroad Group in June 2006, ten went to QR National (now known as Aurizon) and five to Geneese & Wyoming Australia (now One Rail Australia).
+In November 1997, the CL class were sold to Aurizon with Australian National's remaining freight operations.
+With the splitting up of the Australian Railroad Group in June 2006, 6 Locomotives Aurizon (CLF5, CLF6 & CLP8, CLP14, CLP16 and CLP17.
+The units operated out of Adelaide see regular work on Intermodal, Grain and other Bulk services, an overhaul program commenced in 2020 with CLP8, CLP14 and CLP16 receiving rust repairs, repaints and CCO's.

 In mid-2017, a fund-raising campaign was started with the aim of purchasing CLP10 from Apex International and restoring it externally to its as-built condition as CL17.
 On 21 June 2018, it was announced that the campaign had been successful in raising the $150,000 required to purchase the locomotive for preservation.

-In mid 2019, it was revealed that Southern Shorthaul Railroad (SSR) had purchased 4 locomotives from the Apex group.
-These included CLF1, CLF3, CLP9 & CLP12, with 2204 (ex NSWGR 422 class locomotive 42216) also included in the sale.
-The locomotives were transferred from Goulburn to Cootamundra for reactivation with CLP12 trialing in April 2020.
-CLF3 was next, entering service soon after.
-CLF1 was repainted into SSR yellow and black at Seymour during July and August 2020, and soon after was fitted with an ICE radio and approved as a leading unit.
-In February 2021 CLF3 received an ICE radio and also approved as a leading unit.
-One Rail Australia reactivated CLP8 in March 2021, with CLP16 following in September 2022 after an electrical fire in May 2020.
-CLP12 received an ICE radio in June 2021 to enable it to lead services on the ARTC and John Holland networks.
+In mid-2019, it was revealed that Southern Shorthaul Railroad (SSR) had purchased 4 locomotives from the Apex group.
+These included CLF1, CLF3, CLF4, CLP9 & CLP12, with 2204 (ex NSWGR 422 class locomotive 42216) also included in the sale.
+The locomotives were transferred from Goulburn to Cootamundra for reactivation, and they re-entered service between 2020 and 2023.